 Eligible employees may participate in the Plan by contributing, through payroll deductions (on either a pre-tax or Roth after-tax basis or a combination of both), up to 25% of their eligible compensation.
-Highly compensated employees (which for 2019 and 2018 included employees with 2018 and 2017 annual earnings of equal to or greater than \$125,000 and \$120,000, respectively) were restricted to a maximum contribution of 10% in both 2019 and
+Highly compensated employees (which for 2020 and 2019 included employees with 2019 and 2018 annual earnings of equal to or greater than \$130,000 and \$125,000, respectively) were restricted to a maximum contribution of 12% and 10% in 2020 and 2019, respectively.

-2018.
 All Plan participants are subject to certain U.S. Internal Revenue Service ("IRS") rules concerning income ceiling limitations and certain maximum contribution restrictions.

-Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,000 in both 2019 and 2018) only if they are contributing the maximum amount allowable under the Plan for the Plan year.
+Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,500 and \$6,000 in 2020 and 2019, respectively) only if they are contributing the maximum amount allowable under the Plan for the Plan year.

 A participant can make such contributions on a pre-tax basis, Roth after-tax basis or a combination of both.